Frequently Asked Questions

 Do you have a list of Supervisors?

-We do not have a separate list of Supervisors but you may be able to locate one in your area by going to our online directory page and searching ‘supervision’ in the search box which will list all those who have supervision in their areas of interest.
+We do not have a separate list of Supervisors but you may be able to locate one in your area by going to our online directory page http://www.nzcca.org.nz/member-directory/ and selecting ‘supervisor’ from the drop down search box and entering either your city, suburb or ‘Yes’ in the text box.
+You can click on the members surname to bring up their profile and contact details.

 My Supervisor does not have supervision training; does this matter?

-Yes, we require supervisors to have undertaken supervision training to ensure that they offer the support and assistance required.
+Yes, we require supervisors to have undertaken at least 30 hours of supervision training to ensure that they offer the support and assistance required.

 Can I have supervision by phone/ Skype as my supervisor lives two hours drive away?